ywangnccu/ywang/StunningAlcoholFreeCocktailsRecipes.md

 Chill your alcohol-free gin and vermouth in the fridge.
 Add the gin and vermouth to a stirring glass (or shaker) with ice and stir gently.
-Strain into a chilled martini glass.
+Strain into a chilled martini cup.
 Squeeze the lemon peel over the cocktail to release its oils, garnish and serve.
 Enjoy!

 ALCOHOL FREE MINT-BASIL LIMEADE COCKTAIL RECIPE